Hybrid compact stars with finite strange quark mass and dark energy: implications for astrophysical observations: Maximum mass

-The most significant macroscopic variables of a quark star are its total mass ($M$), radius ($R$), baryon number density ($n_i$), and moment of inertia ($I$) for slow and rigid rotation.
-While, these variables are not directly observable, the "surface redshift" ($Z_s$), provides a measurable parameter, that reflects the change in frequency of a photon, travelling radially from the star's surface to infinity.
-The expression for surface redshift $Z_s$ is \cite{GHB}:
+The most significant physical parameters of a star are the energy density ($\rho$), pressure ($p$), surface redshift ($Z_s$), total mass ($M$), radius ($R$) as well as moment of inertia ($I$) in case of slow and rigid rotation.
+While, most variables are not directly observable, the surface redshift ($Z_s$) is a measurable parameter.
+When a photon is moving radially outward from the surface of a star, it change its frequency as seen by an observer and is measured by the quantity surface redshift $Z_s$.
+The surface redshift is a function of $M$ and $R$ and its expression is given below \cite{GHB}:

-Now form Eq.~\ref{36}, $Z_s$ seems to be the maximum for the maximum mass and radius values.
-For a physically realistic isotropic star, $Z_s$ must follow the limit $Z_s\leq{2}$ \cite{HAB,NS,CGB}, whereas the limit is modified owing to the introduction of pressure anisotropy by Ivanov\cite{Ivanov} and is expressed as $Z_s<5.211$ \cite{Ivanov}.
+Now form Eq.~(\ref{41}), $Z_s$ seems to be the maximum for the maximum compactness ($\frac{M}{R}$).
+For a physically realistic isotropic star, $Z_s$ must follow the limit $Z_s\leq{2}$ \cite{BUDH,NS,CGB}, whereas the limit is modified owing to the introduction of pressure anisotropy by Ivanov \cite{Ivanov} and is expressed as $Z_s<5.211$ \cite{Ivanov}.